davidjosephhayes/spotticker/README.md

 by ommitting the '#' that comments it out.
 Next, reboot the system and log in with your credentials:

     $ sudo reboot

+Final thing is to disable the 'Display Power Management Signalling' and screensaver from the 'autostart' file in the LXDE folder.

+    $ cd /etc/xdg/lxsession/LXDE
+    $ sudo nano autostart

+This will show the following text:

+    @lxpanel --profile LXDE
+    @pcmanfm --desktop --profile LXDE
+    @xscreensaver -no-splash

+Add the following lines inside the 'autostart' file:

+    @xset s off
+    @xset -dpms
+    @xset s noblank

+And save the 'autostart' file now that its contents contain the following:

+    @lxpanel --profile LXDE
+    @pcmanfm --desktop --profile LXDE
+    @xscreensaver -no-splash
+    @xset s off
+    @xset -dpms
+    @xset s noblank

 <h3>Disable mouse appearance on boot</h3>
 Next up, let's disable the mouse from appearing on Boot by installing the program 'unclutter':